top of page

 If you are interested in dog performance sports or conformation, we can help you get started and refine your skills in your chosen sport.

+The Dogswest website (https://dogswest.com/dogswest/Home.htm)has a lot of information on how to get involved with dog sports and shows.
 They also have a calendar of events which gives the dates of upcoming trials/shows throughout the year for all of the WA Clubs.

 You could also speak to one of our trainers or committee members if you were interested in starting to compete in trials or shows with your dog.